Samsung/tizen-docs/docs/application/native/guides/location-sensors/device-sensors.md

 | values[0]: HRM red light value | `int`                | Min. value = 0<br> Max. value = 4194304 | -            |

 <a name="hrm"></a>
-## Heart Rate Monitor Sensor
+## Heart rate monitor sensor

-The Heart Rate Monitor (HRM) sensor measures a person's heart rate in real time.
+The heart rate monitor (HRM) sensor measures a person's heart rate in real time.

 The following table lists the measurement data that the HRM sensor provides: